Interested in becoming a web developer but not sure where to start? You’ve landed in the right place.

 Below is a guide to the key skills and tools to master if you want to become a successful web developer.

-- Responsive design – Websites are accessed from various devices these days, like phones, tablets, computers, and laptops.
+Responsive design – Websites are accessed from various devices these days, like phones, tablets, computers, and laptops.
 Responsive design ensures that your website pages adjust appropriately to each device.
-So it’s a crucial skill for front-end development and ensures a good user experience.
+It’s a crucial skill for front-end development and ensures a good user experience.
 For example, if a user is accessing your site from a smartphone and has to zoom in to read the text, it can be frustrating and leave a negative impression.
 Responsive design would automatically increase the font size for mobile viewers.

-- Analytical skills – It’s important to remember that web development is about marketing too.
+Analytical skills – It’s important to remember that web development is about marketing too.
 As a web developer, you’ll need to build your understanding of diverse consumer needs.
 Your design, coding, and development skills will need to evolve alongside changing consumer demands.
 Using Google Analytics, you can track website visitors and learn valuable information.
 For example, you might notice an above-average bounce rate from a particular page.
 This could indicate the page has a design flaw that is causing users to become frustrated and leave.

 Once you acquire the skills above, you can continue to improve your abilities by practicing code and working on your interpersonal skills.

 Tools for Learning Web Development